nihemelandu/segment-based-inventory-allocation/docs/methodology.md

 **Primary Focus:** Understand and address the root causes of inefficient inventory management that result in high shipping costs, frequent stockouts, and excessive redistribution efforts.

 **Specific Problem Definition:**
-"Determine how the current one-size-fits-all stocking approach fails to account for regional and behavioral differences in customer demand, leading to suboptimal inventory allocation across fulfillment centers."
+Determine how the current one-size-fits-all stocking approach fails to account for regional and behavioral differences in customer demand, leading to suboptimal inventory allocation across fulfillment centers.
+The core challenge is transforming a reactive, uniform inventory strategy into a predictive, segment-aware system that anticipates where specific products will be needed based on customer behavior patterns.

 ## 1.5 Success Criteria